Concordium/Concordium-Free-Open-Grants-Program/grants/speculative/ccd-grpc-node-exporter.md

 ## Project overview

 ### General
-* Prometheus exporter that scrapes downtime and meta information for a specified remote or local ccd node from the Concordium blockchain.
-All data is collected from a blockchain node via gRPC.
-CCD Nodes to not export these metrics by default.
-We will open source it and make it for every node operator available.
-We want to develop such tool, since we operate nodes ourself and need to monitor them.
+* Prometheus exporter that scrapes downtime and meta information for a specified remote or local CCD Node.
+All data is collected from a blockchain node via gRPC requests.
+CCD Nodes do not export these metrics by default.
+We will open source this monitoring solution and make it for every node operator available.
+We want to develop such tool, since we operate nodes ourself and require a monitoring solution.

 ### Description
 We work based on a "reverse-engineering" approach.
 We kindly ask you to: